linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 5/MC Expectations and the Role of Intangible Investments 2020.md

 Let's turn to the numbers from Microsoft to make this exercise more concrete.
 We'll start with a standard calculation of FCF.
 We'll then introduce the adjustments based on Hulten's work and see how that affects the path to FCF.
 Finally, we'll examine invested capital, before and after capitalized intangible investment, and see how the return on invested capital changes given the new inputs.

 Exhibit 4 shows the derivation of Microsoft's free cash flow for fiscal 2019 and 2020.
 Let's focus on fiscal 2020.
-EBITA adjusted for lease expense of  $56 billion, minus cash taxes of$ 8 billion, leaves us with NOPAT of $48 billion.
-Working capital of negative  $1 billion, net capital expenditures of$ 8 billion, and acquisitions of $3 billion sum to $10 billion of investment.
-Free cash flow is  $38 billion, or$ 48 billion of NOPAT minus $10 billion of investment.
+EBITA adjusted for lease expense of  \$56 billion, minus cash taxes of\$ 8 billion, leaves us with NOPAT of \$48 billion.
+Working capital of negative  \$1 billion, net capital expenditures of\$ 8 billion, and acquisitions of \$3 billion sum to \$10 billion of investment.
+Free cash flow is  \$38 billion, or\$ 48 billion of NOPAT minus \$10 billion of investment.

 Exhibit 4: Free Cash Flow for Microsoft, 2019-2020